NativeScript/theme/MIGRATION-GUIDE.md

 for the `blue` skin.
 In addition, as you can see, the theme package is now scoped to @nativescript organization as are the core modules.

-To load SCSS in Theme 2, the imports are now a bit different:
+To load SCSS in Theme v2, the imports are now a bit different:

 ```scss
 @import "~@nativescript/theme/core";
 @import "~@nativescript/theme/blue";
 ```

-As you may notice - the files are now in the root of the Theme package as opposed to Theme 1, where they were in an scss folder.
+As you may notice - the files are now in the root of the Theme package as opposed to Theme v1, where they were in an scss folder.

 ## Compat Styling

-If you prefer to use the old classes for styling, you can import `.compat` core theme and skin in order to do so.
+If you prefer to use the old styling mechanism with classes, you can import `.compat` core theme and skin in order to do so.

 ```css
 @import "~@nativescript/theme/css/core.compat.css";